 About Datura Belle Blanche

 The fragrant evening white blooms of Datura seem to glow even as darkness falls and hence the common name “Moonflower”.
 The 7 in. perfumed blooms give the garden a tropical flair.
 Yet it has all the attributes we northern gardeners like: A tough-no-fuss plant, Datura Belle Blanche takes heat and drought, and the deer and insects keep away!
-Datura is included on the University of Illinois deer resistant plant list.
+They are also great plants for large pots.
+Datura is included at the University of Illinois deer resistant plant list.

 Datura Belle Blanche